chadmcrowell/edge-lke-gateway/README.md

 ## Implementation Guide

-This guide walks you through deploying an edge-validated API gateway using **Akamai EdgeWorkers** in front of a **Linode Kubernetes Engine (LKE)** backend API.
+This guide walks you through deploying an API gateway using **Envoy** in front of a **Linode Kubernetes Engine (LKE)** backend API.
 Ideal for low-latency, low-cost API delivery across LATAM.

 ---